UtkarshJha329/MaximoRootmotionConvertor/README.md

 # Mixamo Converter
 is a Blender Plugin that Converts Mixamo animations to work in Unreal Engine 4 with root motion Blender 2.80 or newer needed to work.
-I am not the original author, I just ported this with my no knowledge for my own project.
+I am NOT the original author, I just ported this with my no knowledge for my own project.
 The original project ==> https://github.com/enziop/mixamo_converter

 ### It can